 Myth #3: ACT prep costs too much

 Also remember that you don't have to shell out hundreds of dollars for a course or thousands for a tutor.
-Some students learn well in those environments—but not all students will, and why spend money that you could be saving for tuition (or, you know, a beach house—depending on those ACT scores!) on something that may or may not work?
-Instead, encourage your student to take an ACT practice test to get a sense of where he or she is now, and then dive into an ACT study guide (this one's both excellent and free) to work on polishing skills in content areas where your child is struggling.
+Some students learn well in those environments—but not all students will, and why spend money that you could be saving for tuition on something that may or may not work?
+Instead, encourage your student to take an ACT practice test to get a sense of where he or she is now, and then dive into an ACT study guide to work on polishing skills in content areas where your child is struggling.
 If your child is self-motivated, taking and thoroughly reviewing practice tests then brushing up on content with a solid study guide is a great way to boost ACT scores.
-(A quick note that if your student is taking the ACT with Writing, they should practice writing the ACT essay too—a lot of students are tempted to skip out before they're really done with the test!)
+And if your student is taking the ACT with Writing, they should practice writing the ACT Essay too—a lot of students are tempted to skip out before they're really done with the test!

 Myth #4: ACT prep isn't worth it

-At the end of the day, prepping for the ACT will come down to your student and the amount of work he or she is willing to put into it.
-But you should know that there are a lot of tools out there that can help you equip your child with the materials he or she needs to get the ACT scores now that will translate into a happy financial future later.
-So don't dismiss the ACT when it comes to test-taking options—it just may be the key to landing the scholarship that changes your child's life!
-And helps you get that beach house, of course.
+At the end of the day, prepping for the ACT will come down to your student and the amount of work they're willing to put into it.
+But there are a lot of tools out there that will equip them with the materials they need to get the scores they want.
+Don't dismiss the ACT when it comes to test-taking options—it just may be the key to landing the scholarship that changes your teen's life!
+(And helps you get that beach house, of course.)